yorick1125/donatepage/README.md

 ## Features To Do

   ### Styling:
-  Change text fonts -> Search up interesting web fonts on google Make the text wrapping square
+  -Change text fonts -> Search up interesting web fonts on google -Make the text wrapping square
   -Add padding to the progress bar
   -Make Progress bar it look a bit cooler

+  ### Slideshow:
+  -Try have two images at a time for desktop view -make it look cooler

   ### Translator:
   -make the FR button change the language of whole screen onclick